joosy/guides/guides/joosy-basics.md

 There are some facts that should be noted to explain it how we understand browser-side models.

 * In most cases you will want to leave your logic on server-side.
-In a real models.
+In real models.
 * You rarely want to make 5 HTTP requests instead of 1.
 * In most cases you will have to give user a Form as a way to change anything.
 * You'll get different possible set of fields depending on case you use your model at.